Post includes affliate links, read here how these work.

-AND popping them in the pan for a yummy breakfast.
+AND popping them in the pan for a yummy breakfast, lunch or supper.

-Seeing something they can eat, grow so fast, is wonderfully rewarding for kids and a great way to excite them about growing more food in the spring.
+Seeing something they can eat, grow so fast, is wonderfully rewarding for kids and a great way to excite them about growing more food.

 You can grow mushrooms from packets of dry spore from your local garden centre.